Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Transmission via NSINs

-\textbf{Hybrid time-space Graph supporting Hierarchical Routing (HGHR) \cite{DBLP:journals/access/QiHGSJ16}:} The work in \cite{DBLP:journals/access/QiHGSJ16} designed a unified routing protocol, HGHR, for space and UAV networks.
+\textbf{Hybrid time-space Graph supporting Hierarchical Routing (HGHR) \cite{DBLP:journals/access/QiHGSJ16}:} HGHR is a unified routing protocol designed for space and UAV networks.
+The work in \cite{DBLP:journals/access/QiHGSJ16} designed a unified routing protocol, HGHR, for space and UAV networks.
 Yet, HGHR can be deployed in NSIN.
 Similar to space networks, the topology of HAP networks is predictable.

 HGHR is designed based on a hybrid time-space graph containing two subgraphs, i.e., a semi-deterministic subgraph for UAV networks and a deterministic subgraph for space networks.
 In the semi-deterministic subgraph, a UAV represents a node, and the weight of an edge is measured by UAV contact time and contact probability.
 The prediction of UAV contact time and contact probability is accomplished by utilizing a discrete time-homogeneous semi-Markov process with the state transition probability and sojourn time probability of each UAV as inputs.
 A deterministic subgraph for space networks can be constructed due to the predictable topology of space networks.
 By combining two subgraphs, a hybrid graph for the integrated networks is obtained.
 Under the hybrid graph, HGHR explores the store-carry-forward mechanism in a delay-tolerant networks (DTN) architecture to implement packet forwarding.